maartenba/maartenba.github.io/src/data/blog/2008-01-23-aspnet-session-state-partitioning.md

      <!-- ... -->
    </system.web>
  </configuration>

 ```

-<p>In order for ASP.NET to use our custom class, modify web.config into:
+In order for ASP.NET to use our custom class, modify web.config into:

 ```xml
 <configuration>